 With the exception of resolutions on the convocation of a shareholders' meeting, on the appointment of an auditor, or to carry out a special audit, an amendment of the agenda will generally be necessary to vote on resolutions against the wishes of the board.
-Such an amendment of the agenda is subject to the same requirements that apply to requests to convene a shareholders' meeting and must be requested sufficiently early to allow the amended invitation to the shareholders' meeting to be issued in time (ie, as per the law at least 20 days before the shareholders' meeting (the articles of association may prolong this deadline but not shorten it)).
-However, it will often be impossible to obtain a decision of the court in time, so that it will also be necessary to request a convocation of a new shareholders' meeting.
+Such an amendment of the agenda is subject to the same requirements that apply to requests to convene a shareholders' meeting and must be requested sufficiently early to allow the amended invitation to the shareholders' meeting to be issued in time (ie, in accordance with the law, at least 20 days before the shareholders' meeting (the articles of association may prolong this deadline but not shorten it)).
+However, it is often impossible to obtain a decision of the court in time, so it is also necessary to request a convocation of a new shareholders' meeting.

-- It should be noted that: - the aforementioned requirements may be made less (but not more) stringent by the company's articles of association (this is often the case in listed companies and is addressed by the SCBP as a way to comply with the recommendation that companies should endeavour to facilitate the exercise of shareholders' statutory rights); - during a shareholders' meeting, any shareholder may require a vote on the convocation of another shareholders' meeting; and - shareholders representing 100 per cent of the share capital are always free to hold a universal assembly, in which case the limitations mentioned above become irrelevant.
+It should be noted that:

+- the aforementioned requirements may be made less (but not more) stringent by the company's articles of association (this is often the case in listed companies and is addressed by the Swiss Code of Best Practice for Corporate Governance as a way to comply with the recommendation that companies should endeavour to facilitate the exercise of shareholders' statutory rights); - during a shareholders' meeting, any shareholder may require a vote on the convocation of another shareholders' meeting; and - shareholders representing 100 per cent of the share capital are always free to hold a universal assembly, in which case the limitations mentioned above become irrelevant.

-Dissident shareholders may require statements to be protocolled in the minutes of the shareholders' meeting.
+Dissident shareholders may require statements to be made into protocols in the minutes of the shareholders' meeting.
 However, they may not request that the board circulate dissenting statements prior to or after shareholders' meetings.

-8 Controlling shareholders' duties
+Controlling shareholders' duties